 Heading to Uganda?
 ILP volunteers are!
-They're teaching English to local kindergarteners near Kampala for a semester and using their vacation time to travel around and enjoy all this country has to offer, like Lake Buyoni.
+They're teaching English to local kindergarteners near Kampala for a semester and using their vacation time to travel around and enjoy all this country has to offer, like Lake Buyonyi.
 Learn more about volunteering in Uganda with International Language Programs here.

-Plan Your Trip To Lake Bunyoni, Uganda:
+Plan Your Trip To Lake Bunyonyi, Uganda

-Lake Bunyoni is a popular destination for both locals and tourists, so you'll find that there's tourist accommodations around the area which makes planning your trip a bit easier.
+There's so much to pack into your vacation to this lake.
+Lake Bunyonyi is a popular destination for both locals and tourists, so you'll find that there's tourist accommodations around the area which makes planning your trip a bit easier.
 You should be able to book tours or rent things pretty easily upon arriving!